MagdalenaSadowska/Retail-Sales-Data-Quality-Preparation/README.md

 **_Screen 19: Non-standard dates in the launch_date column_**

 Besides null values, this column also contains dates without a day and entries with the text not_a_date.
-This is something to resolve during data cleaning — whether to fill in these dates randomly or remove them.
+This is something to resolve during data cleaning, whether to fill in these dates randomly or remove them.

 ### ANALYSIS OF THE INVENTORY TABLE